-- “Collecting as Much as Information” about an organization Ranging from operation environment is the main area to concentrate with the initial stage of web server Pen testing.
+2. “Collecting as Much as Information” about an organization Ranging from operation environment is the main area to concentrate on the initial stage of web server Pen testing.

-- Performing web server Authentication Testing , use Social engineering techniques to collect the information about the Human Resources , contact Details and other Social Related information.
+3. Performing web server Authentication Testing, use Social engineering techniques to collect the information about the Human Resources, Contact Details, and other Social Related information.

-- Gathering Information about the Target, use whois database query tools to get the Details such as Domain name, IPaddress, Administrative Details, autonomous system number, DNS etc.
+4. Gathering Information about Target, use whois database query tools to get the Details such as Domain name, IP address, Administrative Details, autonomous system number, DNS etc.

-- Fingerprint web server to gather information such as server name, server type, operating systems, application running on the server etc use fingerprint scanning tools such as , Netcraft, HTTPrecon , ID Serve .
+5. Fingerprint webserver to gather information such as server name, server type, operating systems, an application running on the server etc use fingerprint scanning tools such as, Netcraft, HTTPrecon, ID Serve.

-- Performing MITM attack to access the sensitive information by intercepting the altering the communications between the end users and web servers.
+14. Performing a MITM attack to access sensitive information by intercepting the communications between the end-users and web servers.

-- Use tools such as webalizer, AWStats to examine the web server logs .
+15. Use tools such as Webalizer, AWStats to examine the web server logs .

 Important Checklist Suggested by Microsoft